 - COVID-19: Considerations for Health Care Human Resources and Operational Leaders

-Helpful Links for Health Care HR Professionals:
+Helpful Links and Resources for Health Care HR Professionals:

 - Preparing for the Post-COVID-19 Health Care Landscape: A SHSMD Resource Digest Society for Health Care Strategy and Market Development (SHSMD)

 - COVID-19 Pandemic Response: Nursing Home PPE Packages FEMA

 - Find your state or territory health department: USA.gov/state-health